Life Jackets: Laws for Children

 To be a perfect fit, life jackets should have a bit of room to allow water under the front of the vest.
 This means that you should choose a vest that you will be comfortable in while moving your arms.
 You should also have the space you need to take a deep breath.
 All zippers, fasteners, buckles and straps should be adjusted to ensure a proper fit.

-The Risks of Not Wearing a Life Jacket
+The Risks of Not Wearing a Flotation Device

 There is a frightening fact that every boater should know: 9/10 drowning deaths occur close to shore and most within only a few feet of safety.
 Nearly all of these victims had life jackets in their boat, but they weren’t wearing them at the time of their emergency.

 You should always be wearing your life jacket—however, at MINIMUM, you should be wearing your life jacket during any of the following conditions:

 - When operating near local hazards (i.e. rocks, dams or sea creatures).

 - When operating at night or during limited visibility.